Md-Sajib-Hosen/Md-Sajib-Hosen/README.md

 - 🔭 I’m currently working on this page.
 - 🌱 I’m currently learning JavaScript
 - 👯 I’m looking to collaborate on GitHub
-- 💬 Ask me about Web Development
+- 💬 Ask me about Web Development & Programming
 - 📫 How to reach me: sajib.coder@gmail.com
-- 😄 Pronouns: kire!!
 - ⚡ Fun fact: I am a CSE student.😅😅